didoesdigital/steno-dictionaries/README.md

 ## Common Words Dictionary

 This dictionary consists of common words already available in the default Plover dictionary.
 If you need only the common words for some reason, copy the [`common-words.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/common-words.json) file into your dictionary folder and add it to your Plover config to use the briefs for a thousand or so common English words.

+## Di's dictionaries

+I’ve started marking my custom dictionaries with `di-` or `-di` in the filename.
+For example, `di-briefs.json` contains my own personal briefs while `briefs.json` contains briefs extracted from `dict.json` that exist in the core Plover dictionary.